I have been practicing and teaching yoga since 1993.

 I never intended to become a yoga teacher – I felt (and in some ways I still feel) that I didn’t know enough to ‘teach’ ‘yoga’ but after being pushed into the deep end (thanks Nigel Jones!)
 I found I loved sharing the little I know and 17 years later I still love to share.

 My main practice and main love is Ashtanga but I have also gained a huge amount from studying other styles such as Iyengar (thanks for the alignment tips), Scaravelli (thanks for the softness and emphasis on exploration).
 Both have made my practice and teaching richer and safer.
 I have also been very lucky to learn to practice and teach pranayama from Emil Wendle and to learn to teach teachers (and more!) with Julie Martin in Goa.
-I also loved the intensity and discipline of learning ashtanga with Hamish Hendry in London and Guruji in Mysore.
+I also loved the intensity and discipline of learning ashtanga self practice style.
 Another teacher who has had a big impact on my practice and teaching (especially my adjustments) is Nancy Gilgoff.

-I currently teach Yin, mid-morning Mysore and Ashtanga Led Classes at Bristol City Yoga.
-I will be running an Ashtanga teacher training in Bristol and teaching on the BCY level 2 training.
-I also teach annual yoga workshops, retreats and holidays in the UK, Europe, Thailand and Goa.
+I currently teach Private classes in Bristol and London.
+I run an Ashtanga & Yin teacher training in Bristol and my level 2 training will be launched soon.
+I teach annual yoga workshops, retreats and holidays in the UK, Europe and around the world.
+I also teach regular level 2 intensives in Yin and Yoga Nidra.

 Another one of my passions is music.
 I love to sing and play.
 My dad and my brother are amazing guitar players and my mum and sister both have beautiful voices (I’m kinda mediocre at both).
 Some of my happiest childhood times revolve around the music we made together (and still make) as a family.